 “Oops!” cried Neville.
 His heart leapt into his throat.
 He leaned forward and tapped escape.
 Nothing changed.
 He tapped backspace several times.
 “Oh dear,” he said.

 Rochelle adjusted her underwire and turned to Neville.
 Her eyes flicked between Neville and the keyboard.
 She wrinkled her brow.
-“S’matter, man?”
+“Whassamatter?”

 Neville ignored Rochelle.
 He wiggled the mouse, then banged it on the desk.
 Still nothing.
 Neville said, “I think I just…” He puffed out his cheeks.
 Air escaped his lips as if from a pricked balloon.
 “Yeah.”

-Rochelle put down her copy of Celebrity Hairstyles and followed Neville’s eyes to an overhead screen.
-The screen flashed bright white, then went black.
+Rochelle put down her copy of Celebrity Hairstyles and followed Neville’s eyes to the overhead screen.
+The screen showing the moon flashed bright white, then went black.
 The steady chatter that had been pumping through from Lunar Lander 7 crackled, then became white noise.